Eclipse-chasers wowed by partial solar eclipse visible over UK, Europe and North America

 Find out more via the American Astronomical Society's top tips for choosing safe eclipse glasses.

-The whole of the 29 March partial solar eclipse occurs at an altitude over 34°, making it well placed for UK viewing.
+The whole of the 29 March partial solar eclipse occurred at an altitude over 34°, making it well placed for UK viewing.

-The best place to see it will be the northwest of Scotland, where 47.8% of the Sun will be covered by the Moon.
+The best place to see it was the northwest of Scotland, where 47.8% of the Sun was covered by the Moon.

-The southeast of England gets the smallest eclipse, with only 28.1% of the Sun hidden by the Moon.
+The southeast of England got the smallest eclipse, with only 28.1% of the Sun hidden by the Moon.

-Although it doesn’t match a total solar eclipse, a partial eclipse of the Sun is still amazing to observe and there are many ways to do this safely.
+A partial eclipse of the Sun is amazing to observe and there are many ways to do this safely.

-If you plan to view or image the event through a telescope, you need to take full solar precautions and a full-aperture certified solar safety filter is advised.
+If you plan to view or image an eclipse through a telescope, you need to take full solar precautions and a full-aperture certified solar safety filter is required.

 Another safe method for observing the eclipse is to use a piece of white card as a screen and another piece of card for solar projection.